Sheffield City Council: History

+Governance

 Political control

 Since 2021 the council has been under no overall control.
 At the 2021 elections, Labour lost its majority on the council, and its leader, Bob Johnson, lost his seat on the council.
 A coalition between Labour and the Greens was formed to run the council, with Labour's new leader Terry Fox taking the role of leader of the council.
 Following the 2022 election, the Liberal Democrats joined Labour and the Greens in the ruling administration.
+The 'rainbow coalition' of Labour, The Liberal Democrats and the Green Party has continued following the 2023 election.

+The first election to the reconstituted city council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
+Political control of the council since 1974 has been as follows:

+Leadership

+The role of Lord Mayor of Sheffield is largely ceremonial and is usually held by a different councillor each year.
+Political leadership is instead provided by the leader of the council.
+The leaders since 1901 have been: